General information

 If the other party is properly served and does not respond to the Complaint within the time allowed, the plaintiff can ask for a default judgment.

-Civil Court Rule 55 for Superior Court and for District Court talk about getting a judgment by default.
+Civil Court Rule 55 for Superior Court and for District Court have information about getting a judgment by default.

 The plaintiff can present the court with paperwork to award themselves what they asked for in the Complaint.
 They may need to present evidence to prove to the court that they are entitled to the damages they are requesting.